 What causes freezer burn?

-Freezer burn is caused by the moisture loss from food that has been stored in the freezer.
+Moisture loss from frozen food causes freezer burn.
 It results when food has either been left in the freezer for too long or it wasn’t properly sealed before being placed in the freezer.
+To prevent freezer burn, it’s essential to store your shrimp in an airtight container before placing it in the freezer.

 Ways to salvage freezer burned shrimp